-This means no food, no BCAA’s, no protein shakes, no juice – nothing with calories!
+This means no food, no BCAA’s (Check out our article on what do bcaas do), no protein shakes, no juice – nothing with calories!

 I would however suggest drinking a lot of water as well as black coffee, green tea, and/or sparkling water while staying busy to help suppress your appetite during this time.